- As low as $315/Night

 - Cottage

-This bungalow sleeps 10 people with two king beds, one queen bed, two twin beds, The bungalow has a entirely equipped kitchen, washer/dryer, come with standard amenities such as central heat / air conditioning, cable T.V., and Wi-Fi.
+This bungalow sleeps 10 people with two king beds, one queen bed, two twin beds, The bungalow has a completely equipped kitchen, washer/dryer, come with standard amenities such as central heat / air conditioning, cable T.V., and Wi-Fi.

 Additional features include five TV's, covered parking underneath and a community pool.